bronkhorst12/-Kalshi-Pulse/README.md

 [![Live Demo](https://img.shields.io/badge/Live-Demo-green)](https://yse17yyy2zam.space.minimax.io)

-**Kalshi Pulse** adalah layer analitik canggih yang duduk di atas platform prediction market Kalshi.
-Sistem ini membaca data event dari Kalshi, menganalisis pergerakan probabilitas, dan menggunakan AI untuk memberikan insight dan prediksi dengan status risiko yang jelas.
+**Kalshi Pulse** is an advanced analytics layer that sits on top of the Kalshi prediction market platform.
+The system reads event data from Kalshi, analyzes probability movements, and uses AI to provide insights and predictions with clear risk status.

-## 🌟 Fitur Utama
+## 🌟 Key Features

-### 🎯 Analisis Real-Time
+### 🎯 Real-Time Analysis
-- Data market Kalshi real-time dengan probabilitas YES/NO
+- Real-time Kalshi market data with YES/NO probabilities
-- Historical data dan trend analysis
+- Historical data and trend analysis
-- Volume tracking dan 24h price movement
+- Volume tracking and 24h price movement

 ### 🤖 AI-Powered Predictions
-- Integrasi dengan AI MiniMax untuk analisis mendalam
+- Integration with MiniMax AI for deep analysis
-- Prediksi probabilitas berdasarkan data historis dan market trends
+- Probability predictions based on historical data and market trends
-- Status risiko: **Opportunity**, **Balanced**, **Risk Zone**
+- Risk status: **Opportunity**, **Balanced**, **Risk Zone**

 ### 📊 Visual Analytics
-- Grafik pergerakan probabilitas real-time
+- Real-time probability movement charts
-- Event dashboard dengan filtering capabilities
+- Event dashboard with filtering capabilities
-- Insight analysis dengan faktor pendukung dan hambatan
+- Insight analysis with supporting factors and obstacles

 ### ⚡ Smart Status System
-- **Opportunity**: Market dan AI bergerak ke arah yang sama
+- **Opportunity**: Market and AI are moving in the same direction
-- **Balanced**: Kedua sisi masih seimbang
+- **Balanced**: Both sides are still in equilibrium
-- **Risk Zone**: Probabilitas tidak berpihak pada satu sisi
+- **Risk Zone**: Probability does not favor one side

 ## 🏗️ Tech Stack

 ### Frontend
 - **React 18** + **TypeScript**
-- **Vite** untuk build tooling
+- **Vite** for build tooling
-- **TailwindCSS** untuk styling
+- **TailwindCSS** for styling
-- **ECharts** untuk data visualization
+- **ECharts** for data visualization
-- **Lucide React** untuk icons
+- **Lucide React** for icons

 ### Backend
 - **Supabase** (PostgreSQL + Edge Functions)
-- **Deno** runtime untuk Edge Functions
+- **Deno** runtime for Edge Functions
-- **Cron Jobs** untuk scheduled data updates
+- **Cron Jobs** for scheduled data updates
 - **Real-time subscriptions**

 ### External APIs
-- **Kalshi API** untuk market data
+- **Kalshi API** for market data
-- **MiniMax AI** untuk prediction analysis
+- **MiniMax AI** for prediction analysis

 ## 📁 Project Structure